awwx/meteor-wiki/Handlebars.md

 };
 ```

-The function `options.fn` executes the block, taking an object to use as the data context inside the block (which you should provide, or pass `this`) and returning the resulting HTML.
-In Meteor, the HTML may also contain comments around or instead of some content.
-Because they operate at the level of fully-processed HTML, block helpers are more useful for control flow constructs (ifs and loops) than any sort of content filtering.
+Calling `options.fn` executes the block.
+It's a function that takes a data object to use as the data context (`this`) inside the block, which you should provide, passing `this` if you want to keep the same data context.
+It returns the HTML that resulted from evaluating the block.
+In Meteor, the HTML may also contain HTML comments around, or instead of, some content.
+Because they operate at the level of fully-processed HTML, block helpers are not intended for post-processing the HTML but rather for control flow constructs (like ifs and loops).

 Blocks also may take arguments and else cases: